nulab/BacklogMigration-CybozuLive/README.md

 ### Edit mapping file
 In MacOS, when you edit the mapping file with `TextEdit` application, double quotes will be converted.
 Please uncheck "Preferences" → "Smart quotes".

+### CybozuLive user name
+Can not migrate if the user name contains spaces before and after it.

 ## License